ben012886-design/school-board-game/README.md

-# The Board Member: Stay in Your Lane - Prototype
+# The Board Member: Stay in Your Lane

 A small Vercel/OpenAI prototype based on Game Bible v1.1.